PatternsTechGit/PT_NGRX/README.md

 * SideNav having links which are navigating to these components.
 * We developed a base structure of an api solution in Asp.net core that have just two api functions GetLast12MonthBalances & GetLast12MonthBalances/{userId} which returns data of the last 12 months total balances.
 * There is an authorization service with two functions Login & Logout, The login function is setting up a hardcoded user properties (Name,Email,Roles) and storing it in local storage where as logout function is removing that user object from local storage.
+* Links on the sideNav are shown or hidden based on the logged in user's role
+*  We also have a toolbar that shows Logged in User's Name.

 The Dashboard page shows the received data for API as below